Who is putting on KettleFest?

 Is there anything for kids to do?

 Lots!!
-There will be educational activities like demonstrations of honey extraction and maple syrup production; trail walks and nature talks; and other fun stuff like our famous chicken races and our Beehive Box Painting Contest.
-Your kids can have their faces painted for free, dance to the music with a hula hoop, and enjoy the food and ice cream kettle cakes.
+There will be educational activities like demonstrations of honey extraction and maple syrup production; trail walks and nature talks; and other fun stuff like our famous chicken races and our beehive box painting.
+Your kids can have their faces painted, dance to the music with a hula hoop, and enjoy the food and ice cream sundaes.

 Is there anything for adults to do?